In this article, you’ll learn:

 - How to host a Youtube channel

 Where traditional courses can't get as nuanced on these different niches communication skills and topics, a great course creates a chance to really dive deep on these subjects for your target audience.

 Anyone who offers courses is simply hoping to share their expertise with the world to give potential students a better life and make some money in the process.

 There are four verticals in the learning industry that are growing particularly fast, and we’ve learned a lot from those who have paved the way in helping that growth.

-Pro tip: Hosting an online course is as rewarding as it can be lucrative, but you’ll get the most bang for your buck when you curate a learning community with multiple learning experiences for them to explore.
+Pro tip: Hosting an online course is as rewarding as it can be lucrative, but you’ll get the most bang for your buck when you curate a learning community with multiple learning experiences for students turn them to explore.
 Enjoy the ultimate guide to learning communities.

 4 types of online courses to take inspiration from